-- c.
-Proprietary stormwater treatment and retention devices, such as manufactured technologies used to address the stormwater quality impacts of development through a combination of physical, chemical, and/or biological treatment processes. - 2.
-Private Stormwater Facility: While City treatment, flow control, and retention requirements also apply to stormwater runoff from areas owned and operated by private entities, the Standards do not specify a preference regarding the specific design of these facilities.
-The facilities must be designed to provide these mechanisms to the MEF and be in general conformance with these Standards.
-Any private UIC facilities must be registered with DEQ as per site-specific and jurisdictional requirements. - 3.
-Gravity Flow: Where possible, all public and private storm systems shall be designed to flow by gravity into an existing or new storm conveyance system.
-Lift stations will only be approved on a caseby-case basis if no other options are available. - 4.
+- 3. Gravity Flow: Where possible, all public and private storm systems shall be designed to flow by gravity into an existing or new storm conveyance system.
+Lift stations will only be considered by the Director on a case-by-case basis if no other options are available. - 4.
 Self-cleaning: Except for pollution control or water quality structures, all storm drain system components shall be designed to be self-cleaning to the MEF. - 5.
 All-Weather Access: All-weather maintenance vehicle access shall be provided to all stormwater facilities maintained by the City.
 The surface treatment shall be designed in accordance with the location, slope and expected operation and maintenance vehicle types.
 The surface shall be either asphalt or concrete, unless otherwise approved by the Director.

-If this all-weather access crosses property other than the public ROW, legal operation and maintenance access easements to the City, at least 15 feet in width, shall be provided to the City.
+If this all-weather access crosses property other than the public ROW, legal operation and maintenance access easements to the City, at least fifteen (15) feet in width, shall be provided to the City.

-J. Infiltration Testing.
-All stormwater facilities designed to utilize infiltration are required to perform infiltration testing to determine the existing soil permeability and infiltration capacity before design of the facilities.
+J. Infiltration Testing: All stormwater facilities designed to utilize infiltration are required to perform infiltration testing to determine the existing soil permeability and infiltration capacity before design of the facilities.
 The test location should be at or very near the location and depth of the proposed facility(ies).
 Small Projects may utilize simplified infiltration testing for evaluation.